Queens Quay Boulevard

 - In joint venture with DTAH

-- Consulting Engineers of Ontario, Award of Merit in Transportation 2016; CSLA Awards of Excellence honorable mention 2016; Brownie Award Best Overall Project - Neighbourhood Scale 2015; Toronto City Planning Award of Excellence 2009
+- Toronto Urban Design Award of Excellence 2017; Consulting Engineers of Ontario, Award of Merit in Transportation 2016; CSLA Awards of Excellence honorable mention 2016; Brownie Award Best Overall Project - Neighbourhood Scale 2015; Toronto City Planning Award of Excellence 2007

 - Adriaan Geuze, Jelle Therry, Blair Guppy, Christian Gausepohl, Ela Chojecka, John Payne, Kees Schoot, Lynnette Postuma, Maarten Buijs, Shachar Zur